marcosnevot/iot-live-metrics-hub/ARCHITECTURE.md

 IoT Live Metrics Hub is a monolithic NestJS backend designed to:

-- Ingest IoT metrics over HTTP (and MQTT as an optional path).
+- Ingest IoT metrics over HTTP and MQTT.
 - Store readings as time-series in PostgreSQL + TimescaleDB.
 - Evaluate simple alert rules (MIN / MAX / RANGE) on each reading.
+- Persist alerts with status and lifecycle.
-- Expose query APIs for devices, metrics and alerts.
+- Expose query APIs for metrics, rules and alerts.

 The system is implemented as a modular monolith prepared for a future split into services if needed.

 ## Logical components

+- **Ingest module**
-- **Ingest module**: HTTP `/ingest` endpoint and MQTT adapter.
+  - HTTP `/ingest` endpoint.
+  - MQTT adapter subscribed to `devices/{deviceId}/metrics`.
+  - Shared ingest pipeline (`IngestService`) used by both channels.

+- **Storage module**
+  - Time-series storage for metric readings (`metric_readings` hypertable).
-- **Storage module**: Relational metadata (devices, rules, alerts) and time-series tables for readings.
+  - Relational storage for rules and alerts (PostgreSQL tables `rules` and `alerts`).
+  - `TimeseriesStorageService` as the main abstraction for writing/reading metrics, and the integration point with the rules engine.

+- **Metrics module**
-- **Metrics module**: Read-only time-series query APIs built on top of the `metric_readings` hypertable (per-device, per-metric and by time range).
+  - Read-only time-series query APIs built on top of the `metric_readings` hypertable.
+  - Per-device, per-metric and by time range queries.

-- **Rules module**: Rule evaluation and alert triggering.
+- **Rules module**
+  - Persistence and querying of rule definitions.
+  - Rules evaluation for each new reading (MAX / MIN / RANGE).
+  - HTTP APIs for creating and listing rules per device.

+- **Alerts module**
-- **Alerts module**: Alert lifecycle and query APIs.
+  - Alert lifecycle (ACTIVE / RESOLVED).
+  - Persistence of triggered alerts.
+  - HTTP APIs for listing and resolving alerts.

+- **Devices module**
-- **Devices module**: Device registration and API key handling.
+  - Placeholder module for future device registration and API key provisioning.
+  - The current implementation uses a single ingest API key configured via environment variables.

+- **Auth module**
+  - API Key–based authentication for ingest requests.
-- **Auth module**: JWT-based user authentication and access control.
+  - JWT-based user authentication is specified at design level but not yet implemented in code.

 These map to the high-level components C1–C5 described in the Master Design Document (plus the time-series query surface).